Nasarul/Oracle-11g/README.md

 # Oracle-11g Commands:
 There are some SQL commands for Oracle 11g

---Creat user: (syntex then example)
+--Create user: (syntex then example)
 CREATE USER [user name] IDENTIFIED BY [password];
 CREATE USER batch11 IDENTIFIED BY rose;